 Issues with Sanskrit

-Yoga practice and meditation both originate from the use of Sanskrit, for example this becomes clear in relation to chanting.
+Yoga practice and meditation both originate from the use of Sanskrit, and this becomes clear in relation to chanting.
 Sanskrit is a language which has historically excluded people of certain social classes and castes from using it.

 We believe that information should be free and will therefore never put up a paywall.